oseimishaella385-cell/finance_risk_monitoring/README.md

 **Insight 5: Combining the indicators reduced 1,100 customers to five Higher Priority cases for focused review**
 The final framework combined four indicators — negative balances, overdue loans, loan exposure exceeding positive account balances and unusually large outgoing transactions — into a Risk Score from 0 to 4.
 Customers scoring **0–1 were classified as Lower Priority**, **2 as Moderate Priority** and **3–4 as Higher Priority**.
 Only **five customers reached Higher Priority**, and each triggered three of the four indicators.
 This demonstrates the main value of the framework: rather than treating thousands of customers or individual warning signs equally, it identifies a small group where several concerning behaviours occur together and gives management a clearer starting point for further investigation.

-Higher Priority customer transaction activity was then examined by branch to understand where this activity was occurring, with **Branch 6 recording the highest transaction value from Higher Priority customers**.
+**Insight 6: Branch 6 recorded the highest transaction value associated with Higher Priority customers** Higher Priority customer transaction activity was then examined by branch to understand where this activity was occurring, with **Branch 6 recording the highest transaction value from Higher Priority customers**.
 This does not imply that Branch 6 caused the behaviour or experienced greater financial loss; it simply identifies where monitoring teams may encounter a greater concentration of transaction value associated with the customers already prioritised by the framework.

 ## 10. Recommendations